-is map/1

-Map: the map to test

-returns: true if Map is a map; false, otherwise.
+Map: the map to test returns: true if Map is a map; false, otherwise.
 Return true if Map is a map; false, otherwise.

-is\map\key/2

-Key: the keyMap: the map

-returns: true if Key is associated with a value in Map; false, otherwise.
+This function may be used in a guard expression. is\map\key/2 Key: the keyMap: the map returns: true if Key is associated with a value in Map; false, otherwise.